rune/rune/docs/blog/2023-07-17-top-down-synchronization.md

       // attempt to move them in the appropriate direction.
       // Only move if the player isn't blocked by whatever
       // is in the tile map.
-      //
-      // The client will run a copy of this logic and
-      // update() loop so will immediately update is run.
-      // The server will also run a copy of this logic and
-      // update() loop but slightly behind the client to
-      // allow for any action conflict resolution, e.g. two
-      // players try to take the same item.
-When the server
-      // has resolved the conflict the client will rollback
-      // its changes if needed and apply the new actions from
-      // the authoritative server putting the client back
-      // in the correct state.
       if (player.controls.left) {
         if (isValidPosition(game, player.x - MOVE_SPEED, player.y)) {
           player.x -= MOVE_SPEED